beraboris/rake-dnx/README.md

 ----

 [DNX](http://docs.asp.net/en/latest/dnx/index.html) is Microsoft's solution to the poor state of .NET build tooling.
 By all means it's great.
-It know about the .NET languages and it know about NuGet.
+It knows about the .NET languages and it knows about NuGet.
 You just tell it what you want and it builds it all for you.

 It only has two issues: